karthikeyana/oojs/README.md

 ex:
   You can have a generic object, Person , which has properties such as name and date_of_birth , and which also implements the functionality walk , talk , sleep , and eat .
 Then, you figure out that you need another object called Programmer .
 You could re-implement all the methods and properties that Person has, but it would be smarter to just say that Programmer inherits Person , and save yourself some work.
 The Programmer object only needs to implement more-specific functionality, such as the writeCode method, while reusing all of the Person object's functionality.

+Interface:

+The method name is the same, but when called on the new object, the method behaves differently.
+This way of redefining how an inherited method works is known as overriding.